AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/c-flow/create-flow.md

 ## Create a flow visualization {#configure}

-1. Add a blank panel to your project and click the visualizations icon in the left rail.

-1. Drag the [!UICONTROL **Flow**] visualization into the panel.
+1. Add a blank panel to your project, select the Visualizations icon in the left rail, then drag the [!UICONTROL **Flow**] visualization into the panel.

-   Or

-   Drag the [!UICONTROL **Flow**] visualization into an existing project.
+   Alternatively, you can add a visualization in any of the ways described in the "Add visualizations to a panel" section in [Visualizations overview](/help/analysis-workspace/visualizations/freeform-analysis-visualizations.md).

 1. Anchor your Flow visualization using one of the following options: